Changes to taxi and hire car regulations

 Simpler vehicle licensing requirements

-Under the final framework, vehicle licensing requirements will be replaced with a simpler vehicle registration process.
+Under the final framework, following the passage of the necessary legislation by the Parliament, vehicle licensing requirements will be replaced with a simpler vehicle registration process.

 - more choice